alessandrocandolini/sainsbury_test/README.md

 mvn package
 ```

-This should build a jar with dependencies called my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar  in the target folder.
+This should build a jar with dependencies called my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar in the target folder (please check the location of the file from the output of the command).
-You can run it by simply prompting
+Once done, you can run the jar by simply prompting
 ```
 #!bash
 cd target